-Schools and school districts must follow WorkSafeBC guidance on Offices: Protocols for returning to operation for office settings occupied by adults only (e.g. Distributed Learning office, school/school district offices).
-Note that learning groups cannot be applied to adult-only settings (an "all adult" learning group is not an acceptable public health measure).
+WorkSafeBC guidance for offices lists measures that should be considered and implemented as applicable to the workplace for staff in office environments (both inside and outside of "bricks and mortar schools", including Distributed Learning office, schools/school district offices).
+Note that cohorts cannot be applied to adult-only settings (an "all adult" cohort is not an acceptable public health measure).